EddiFreiter/dailyCodewars/README.md

 Being part of the [#100Devs](https://twitter.com/hashtag/100Devs) group on [Codewars](https://codewars.com) also spices things up with a little friendly competition!
 Who does not love that!?

 My solutions have the challenge name, description, my solution and test case.
-Have a l👀k around.
+Have a 👀 around.

 ## 🏆 My Stats